sona1728/assign3.5/README.md

 1.)
-#HDP 2.0 NAMENODE HIGH AVAILABILITY: FEATURE OVERVIEW
+#NAMENODE HIGH AVAILABILITY: FEATURE OVERVIEW

 - AUTOMATED FAILOVER: HDP pro-actively detects NameNode host and process failures and will automatically switch to the standby NameNode to maintain availability for the HDFS service.
 There is no need for human intervention in the process – System Administrators can sleep in peace!